 We hire both experienced analysts and qualified people who have little or no experience—all with strong academic credentials.
 We are looking for staff who have a commitment to serious research, an ability to communicate clearly, and a desire to work on public interest problems and to see their solutions implemented.
 These skills are demonstrated when prospective analysts present their research during the interview process.

 Most analysts accept a field assignment within their first three years.
-Under this unique program, analysts work at various client sites around the world, helping them tackle a myriad of problems as they arise and gaining an insider's view to address longer-term challenges as well.
+Under this unique program, analysts work at various client sites around the world, helping clients tackle myriad problems as they arise and gaining an insider's view in order to address longer-term challenges as well.

 Check our job openings to learn more about career opportunities at CNA.